boyum/attw-action/README.md

 # Are The Types Wrong checker

 This action runs and validates npm packages with [Are The Types Wrong (attw)](https://arethetypeswrong.github.io/).
-It will run `attw --pack <directory>` under the hood to pack the npm package, validate it, then clean up afterwards.
+It will run `attw --pack <directory> --ignore-rules 'cjs-resolves-to-esm'` under the hood to pack the npm package, validate it, then clean up afterwards.

 ## Usage